 After comparing the two, it seems we owe just as much to Herr Mozart as we do to Mr. Lavallée for our nation’s anthem.

-Accusations of plagiarism aside, it is actually quite common for national anthems to be inspired by other music.
+National anthems were often inspired by other music.
 For example, the melody of the American national anthem originated from an old British drinking song called “To Anacreon In Heaven.”